Buprenorphine/naloxone: Access in the United States

 Before the Drug Addiction Treatment Act of 2000 (DATA), physicians were not allowed to prescribe narcotics to treat opioid dependence.
 People with narcotic dependence had to go to registered clinics to receive treatment.
 With DATA, Suboxone was the first medication approved for office-based treatment for opioid dependence.
 Suboxone has thus become widely used as a replacement for methadone as it can be prescribed by doctors in their offices, while methadone can only be provided at specialized addiction centers, of which there are a limited number, often making access difficult.
 Integrating Medication-Assisted Treatment into outpatient primary care practices improves patient access to Suboxone.
 Some physicians are also leading a movement to begin prescribing it out of the emergency department (ED), as some small studies have shown ED-initiated Suboxone to be effective with people more likely to remain in addiction treatment compared to those either referred to addiction treatment programs or those receiving just a brief intervention in the department.

 Access to Suboxone can be limited due to varying prior authorization requirements across different insurers.
 Prior authorization is used by insurance companies to limit certain medications' use by requiring approval before the insurance company will pay for them.
 This can influence a person's financial access and adherence.
 Financial access is determined through prior authorization approval, which the prescriber must request before the person can start the medication.
-The time it takes to have the request approved can delay the person in starting the medication.
-The prior authorization process can also affect adherence, because the approval is needed for every prescription.
+The time it takes to have the request approved can delay the person starting the medication.
+The prior authorization process can also affect adherence because approval is needed for every prescription.
 This presents the potential for a gap in treatment and withdrawal symptoms as the person waits for approval.
 Several insurance companies, as well as Medicaid in various states, have removed the use of prior authorization for Suboxone in an attempt to increase access to this treatment.